-Do you feel like your missing out on family life or close relationships because work always comes first?
+Do you feel like you’re missing out on family life or close relationships because work always comes first?

-You never really switch off to really relax and enjoy the moments?
+You never switch off to really relax and enjoy the moments?

 On the 28th of March 2019, I finally left my part-time job in Social Work to fully commit and show up in my business.
 I’ve worked on my business intermittently since 2008.
 Looking back I was able to apply many of my skills to social work and I am grateful for this path as it fits in with my young family and allowed me to establish routines as they grew.
 At least this is what I thought.

 What was actually happening was I had deep-rooted fears about losing control and also old limiting beliefs about how I should work and that being busy in work and life was the only way I could be successful?
 I always felt I need to juggle two jobs, and this would mean I had a regular safety contract and income of social work and could be much more flexible with my business.
 Life was becoming very stressful and I could sense something wasn’t right, something had to change.

 I realised last year that I just wasn’t living my life with purpose and had a massive desire to pick up and commit fully to my business path as a wellness coach, mentor, and trainer.
 Fears began to rise around needing to study more – was I capable? was everything in place to support this transition? could I handle this leap of faith?
 It was at this time I went inwards and begin a journey of healing myself, applying all that I know and worked on some of my own deep-rooted stories (something I think is constantly evolving and requires nurturing as we grow) to get clear and out of my way.
 I invested in a top business mentor, gained clarity around who I would serve and how I wanted to show up consistently as me in my life, increased my focus and limited distraction, trusted my intuition when a NO was a NO and a YES was a YES, set up some good habits and rituals and started to confidently take action to make things happen.